-3.B.2 Emission Points AA-002 through AA-009 are subject to and shall comply with all applicable requirements of the National Emission Standards for Hazardous Air Pollutants (NESHAP) for Stationary Reciprocating Internal Combustion Engines (RICE), 40 CFR 63, Subpart ZZZZ.
+3.B.4 For Emission Points AA-002 through AA-017 and AA-025, the permittee is subject to and shall comply with all applicable requirements of the National Emission Standards for Hazardous Air Pollutants (HAP) for Stationary Combustion Engines, 40 CFR 63, Subpart ZZZZ.

-For purposes of this subpart, Emission Points AA-002 through AA-008 are considered existing spark ignition, non-emergency, two and four stroke lean burn engines with a site rating >500 HP located at a major source of HAPs.
-As such, these units do not have to meet the requirements of Subpart ZZZZ or Subpart A.
+Emission Points AA-002 through AA-015 are existing spark ignition two stroke lean burn (2SLB) stationary RICE with a site rating of more than 500 HP located at a major source of HAPs.
+As such, these engines are not required to meet the requirements of 40 CFR 63, Subpart ZZZ, or the General Provisions in Subpart A.